 A peptic ulcer is a sore that forms when digestive juices wear away the lining of the digestive system.
 A peptic ulcer can occur in the lining of the stomach, duodenum, or lower part of the esophagus.
 Symptoms can include indigestion-like pain, nausea, and weight loss.

-When a peptic ulcer affects the stomach it is called a gastric ulcer, one in the duodenum is called a duodenal ulcer, and an esophageal ulcer is an ulcer in the esophagus.
+When a peptic ulcer affects the stomach, it is called a gastric ulcer, one in the duodenum is called a duodenal ulcer, and an esophageal ulcer is an ulcer in the esophagus.

 The most common causes are Helicobacter pylori (H. pylori) bacteria and the use of non-steroidal anti-inflammatory drugs.

-One of the most common symptoms of peptic ulcers is indigestion-like pain.
+It is not uncommon for people to have a peptic ulcer and no symptoms at all.
+However, one of the most common symptoms of peptic ulcers is indigestion-like pain.